mahi98jat/mahi98jat/README.md

 ### Hi there 👋

-**mahi98jat/mahi98jat** is a Aspiring Full Stack Web developer at MASAI SCHOOL, Bengalore.
+**I am Mahipal Singh** an Aspiring Full Stack Web developer at MASAI SCHOOL, Bengalore.

 Here are some ideas to get you started: